 The leader doesn’t need to buy everything for their troops, or even that much.
 But picking something up from the gas station once in a while can’t hurt.

-3. Defending troops from peers and superiors
+Rank can help defend troops from peers and superiors

 No leader wants to get the phone call or text informing them that their subordinate screwed up.
 If they’re going to be NJP’d, a good leader should act as a pseudo-lawyer between them and the commander.